-Instead of giving just another personal answer, I searched for definitions online and in books.
-Go through them and I am sure you’ll get a better understanding of what is Qi.
+However, I do not want you to rely on MY defintion only.
+Because there are so many definitions of Qi, I searched for them online and in books.
+Go through the list below and I am sure you’ll get a better understanding of what is Qi.
 And I hope you’ll find a definition that suits you and your practice.

 “What is Qi?” anwered with quotes

 “Qi: a resource so essential it is impossible to define or translate.
 Qi is not only energy but also the quintessential foundation of the universe.”